mbbischoff/website/_posts/2015-09-05-reviewing-code.md

 _I find it’s helpful to do these in order if you can._

-**Most important, remember that the engineer on the other side of the screen is a person.
-Try not to be curt or hurtful in your comments. **
+Most importantly, remember that the engineer on the other side of the screen is a person.
+Try not to be curt or hurtful in your comments.

 ### The Pull Request